-- A "good" variation of this occurs in Shadow the Hedgehog, which has several areas where you're required to attack a flying Black Arms creature to be able to ride on it.
+- A "good" variation and inversion of this occurs in Shadow the Hedgehog, which has several areas where you're required to attack a flying Black Arms creature to be able to ride on it.
 This earns you points on the good side of the Karma Meter, but you have to do it even if you're trying to accomplish the evil mission.
 The Big Bad will even yell at you for doing so even though it's required to progress.

 - This happens a strangely large amount of times.
 In the first level, Sonic says he doesn't want to anger GUN, but attacking their flying bots is the only way across.
 Naturally, he yells at you for doing this.
 It gets even worse when Amy/Espio is yelling at you for destroying Eggman's robots.
 Even when Eggman is currently in the process of trying to kill you.

 - Spec Ops: The Line — Using the white phosphorus on the civilian refugee camp is the only way to advance the plot.
 According to the developer, the only alternate option is quite simple — stop playing the game.
 This is actually a major part of the narrative; the characters could have turned back at any time, and in fact their orders were to just to scout and bring back word if they met survivors.
 Just like them, all the player has to do to make the horrible things stop is walk away.